 All these tools are open source software and available on multiple platforms, and all for free.

 The MLHub repository itself is implemented using the popular and easy to learn Python programming language on the free and open source Ubuntu distribution of the GNU/Linux operating system.
 Pacakges are implemented in Python or R. Whilst not necessary for using the MLHub, you too can learn Python or R through many of the introductory resources available on the Internet, including the Data Science Desktop Survival Guide.

-The GNU/Linux operating system is the target platform for the MLHub whilst also available for MacOS.
+The GNU/Linux operating system is the target platform for the MLHub whilst also usable on Apple/MacOS and MS/Windows.
 GNU/Linux is the most widely deployed operating system today, available, for example, from the Microsoft Store under the Windows Subsystem for Linux.
 It is also a most productive environment for learning about, utilising, developing and deploying AI, Machine Learning, and Data Science.
 It is a free and open source operating system continually being improved by thousands of developers for over 30 years.
 See the GNU/Linux Desktop Survival Guide for a guide to deploying Ubuntu on your computer and to delve much more into using GNU/Linux yourself.

 Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
 Copyright © 1995-2022 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0